aeolus-project/zephyrus/README.md

 results = [("json", "output.json"); ("graph-deployment", "output.dot")]
 ```

-Executing Zephyrus using this settings file would be very simple `./zephyrus.native -settings my.settings`.
+Executing Zephyrus using this settings file would be very simple: `./zephyrus.native -settings my.settings`.

 The exact command-line arguments equivalent is a little heavier and looks like that: